 Using long-tail keywords improves your chance of ranking highly in search engine results pages.
-Not only that, they help you attract purchase-ready prospects that want to buy your products.
+Not only that, they help you attract purchase-ready prospects who want to buy your products.

 Keywords that are easier to rank for and get better results?
 Here’s everything you need to know about rank-boosting, sale-making long-tail keywords.